jeffisenhart/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 Note:

->The study was completed by a third party and has more details on each varable in
+>The study was completed by a third party and has more details on each variable in

 >UCI HAR Dataset/features_info.txt